Ziad-Ashraf-Abdu/smart-lumbar-trainer/README.md

 ---

 ## Acknowledgements

-We would like to express our gratitude to our Faculty Advisor, **Prof. Aliaa Rehan Youssef**, and the Systems and Biomedical Engineering Department at Cairo University for their guidance.
-This project was developed by Zeyad Ashraf, Andrawos Baheeg, Fady Osama, Amro Fekry.
+We would like to express our sincere gratitude to our Faculty Advisor, **Prof. Aliaa Rehan Youssef**, and the Systems and Biomedical Engineering Department at Cairo University for their continuous guidance and academic support throughout this project.

+We also acknowledge **MYOSA** for providing the development platform and hardware infrastructure that enabled the implementation and testing of the wearable system.

+This project was developed by **Zeyad Ashraf, Andrawos Baheeg, Fady Osama, and Amro Fekry**.

 ---